 where and are variable coefficients in .

-Matching coefficients gives us:
+Matching coefficients of the above equation with gives us:

 - These 3 are essentially another representation of IOP eq. (i)